-This blood orange cocktail combines the tangy flavor and beautiful color of blood oranges with bourbon, bitters, and a homemade rosemary simple syrup.
+This amazing bourbon blood orange cocktail combines the tangy flavor and beautiful color of blood oranges with bourbon, bitters and rosemary simple syrup.

 All that goes into traditional simple syrup is equal parts sugar and water.
 Bring it to a boil while the sugar dissolves, then add a few sprigs of rosemary for a couple minutes before taking it off the heat.
-Let it cool to room temperature and strain out the rosemary and voila!
-Rosemary simple syrup.
+Let it cool to room temperature, strain out the rosemary and voila!

 Tips, tricks and adjustments

-The oranges available to you will make a difference, too, because mine were a bit on the tart side.
+The oranges available to you will make a difference, too, because blood oranges can be a bit on the tart side.
 If yours are sweeter you may not want to use as much simple syrup.

 Blood Orange Bourbon Cocktail